 Remove from air fryer and serve.
 You can top it with some chopped cilantro if you like.

 If using a conventional oven, cook at 375F for 15-20 minutes.

 The chutneys can be served on the side, or drizzle some on the top.

 Halloween-themed Jalapeno Poppers

-Here comes the original reason why I created this recipe.
+Here is the original reason why I created this recipe.
 I wanted to share it for Halloween.

-These are a great Halloween party appetizer for adults.
+These are a great Halloween party appetizers for adults.
 As I said, they are spicy!